charlie-robison/charlie-robison.github.io/essays/Collaboration_Needs_A_Standard.md

 ```

-As you can see the second code block is much more organized and can be read by any programmer that understands the standard.
-The first code block is very disorganized and is very difficult to understand immediately by a programmer since they have no knowledge on how this programmer writes their code.
+As you can see the first code block is very disorganized and is very difficult to understand immediately by a programmer since they do not know about how this programmer writes their code.
+The first code block has poor indentation which makes it hard to tell which code is inside the function, incorrect capitalization which readers could mistaken the function for a class from first glance, and the variable is not declared in away which tells the reader whether it can be mutated or not.
+These small caveats can make the understanding of a program more difficult and will make development inefficient due to the time needed to read the code.
+The second code block is much more organized and can be read by any programmer that understands the standard.
+There are appropriate spaces, a specific way of declaring a variable, and correct indentation.
+With these used in the code, anyone who is reading it will understand what code is inside the function, can see code due to correct spacing, and would understand that list, and newList are not supposed to be mutated since they are used with the variable declaration const.
+The second code block demonstrates how much easier it is the read and understand without making an extra effort.

 ## Final Thoughts on Coding Standards as a Tool